raspberrypilearning/chatbot/en/step_2.md

 Before you start creating your chatbot, you need to decide what its personality is. __Think about the following questions__:

 + What is the chatbot's name?
-+ Where do they live?
++ Where does it live?
-+ Are they happy?
++ Is it happy?
 Serious?
 Funny?
 Shy?
 Friendly?
-+ What do they like and dislike?
++ What does it like and dislike?

 --- /task ---